VII. Earthomo Sapiens: A Major Evolutionary Transition in Individuality

 6. Contrasts of Religion and Science

-An historic reconvergence of scientific and religious encounters has been underway but the project is daunted because a current materialist, Ptolemaic verdict cannot be reconciled with belief in and proof of a Divine creator and Earthly purpose.
-Signs of an ordained design by way of the “anthropic principle” are a prime endeavor.
-Glimpses of an innately self-organizing cosmos occur but the waxing realization of a genesis universe whereof Earth and human have their own intrinsic value has not yet registered.
+Endeavors to integrate and rejoin scientific and religious views have long been underway but the project is daunted because the late materialist, mechanical scheme which concludes that no such numinous, purposed milieu exists at all.
+Signs of an ordained design by way of the “anthropic principle” are an ongoing aspect, see the section above.
+Glimpses of an innately self-organizing cosmos occur but the waxing realization of a genesis universe whereof Earth and human have intrinsic, cocreative value has not yet registered.